UTokyo-ICEPP/qc-workbook/source/en/shor.md

     '
 ---
-# Tested with python 3.8.12, qiskit 0.34.2, numpy 1.22.2
 from fractions import Fraction import matplotlib.pyplot as plt import numpy as np

-from qiskit import QuantumRegister, ClassicalRegister, QuantumCircuit, transpile from qiskit.tools.monitor import job_monitor from qiskit.visualization import plot_histogram from qiskit_aer import AerSimulator from qiskit_ibm_provider import IBMProvider, least_busy from qiskit_ibm_provider.accounts import AccountNotFoundError
+from qiskit import QuantumRegister, ClassicalRegister, QuantumCircuit, transpile from qiskit.visualization import plot_histogram from qiskit_aer import AerSimulator from qiskit_ibm_runtime import QiskitRuntimeService from qiskit_ibm_runtime.accounts import AccountNotFoundError

 # Modules for this workbook
 from qc_workbook.utils import operational_backend